spotinst/help/src/docs/elastigroup/features-azure/commitments-setup-aks.md

 ##  Connect Commitments to Spot Products

 1. Obtain the credentials from your Azure app.
 Refer to [Get the Azure Credentials Required to Connect Commitments to Spot Products]()
 2. Create or edit a stateful node.
-See [Manage Stateful Nodes](https://docs.spot.io/managed-instance/azure/tutorials/manage?id=manage-stateful-nodes).
+See [Create an Elastigroup](https://docs.spot.io/elastigroup/getting-started/create-an-elastigroup-for-azure).
 3. In the Availability settings area, next to Utilize RIs/SPs, click **Add permission**.

     ---NEED SCREENCAP---CREATE ELASTIGROUP---